 1:1 sessions that are based on sharing Information, Advice and Guidance available outside of group time for young people aged 10-25 years old.

 A referral is required (self or professional), and appointments are available on weekdays.

 In most cases, young people self-refer, and some do so without the knowledge of their family or carers as they are not out about being LGBT.
 We occasionally have contact with parents or carers with the young persons’ consent, or in an emergency, we will say we are calling from YPAS so as not to put a young person at further risk by outing them.

 Are you limited to working with people from a specific geographical area?

-Please keep in mind that although our group is not postcode restricted some of our 1:1 IAG may be restricted to young people with a Liverpool postcode, school or GP.
-Due to the lack of trans youth support in localities staff at THE Action Youth will endeavor to provide as much support as possible considering capacity.
+Please keep in mind that although our group is not postcode-restricted, some of our 1:1 IAG may be restricted to young people with a Liverpool postcode, school or GP.
+Due to the lack of trans youth support in localities, staff at THE Action Youth will endeavour to provide as much support as possible considering capacity.

 Who would someone ask for in the first instance?

 An LGBT worker

 THE Action Youth opens every Wednesday 4.30 pm – 6pm.
 Please get in contact before attending.

 Outside of THE Action Youth drop-in times, we can be contacted Mon – Fri via telephone call or email.
 Phone YPAS reception at 0151 707 1025 and ask to speak to an LGBT worker or email firstname.lastname@example.org, and someone will get back to you asap.